The amount of food we have intercepted from local supermarkets so far Our Food Waste Impact

 Little Chefs Big Chefs CIC is a registered food business and we adhere strictly to our legal responsibilities to comply with food legislation in order to keep everyone safe.

 We hope to help support our local community and would like to invite you all to be a part of this project through feedback, ideas and perhaps volunteering.

-It is only through the support of the local community that we can work together to create change and a better place.
+It is only through this support that we can work together to create change and a better place.